NotSphyynxx/CC-projects/README.md

 Welcome to my **42 Common Core** repository.
 This repo contains all the projects I have completed during my curriculum at **1337** (part of the 42 Network).

 The 42 curriculum is a project-based peer-learning program.
 There are no teachers and no classes.
 We learn by reading documentation, coding, and peer-reviewing.
-This repository serves as an archive of my progress, covering everything from the C standard library to C++ Object-Oriented Programming and system administration.
+This repository serves as an archive of my progress, covering everything from the C standard library to C++ Object-Oriented Programming, networking, and system administration.

 ---